Defining Models

 Conceptually, there are three types of relationships: One-to-one, One-to-many and Many-to-many.
 But this taxonomy can be limiting to declare relationships in non-relational databases.
 This is because documents can hold array fields, and the same relationship can be represented in multiple ways.

-For example, imagine that you have a Post model and a User model.
+model.
 Conceptually, a user can write many posts and a post can have a single author (a user).
 This is a One-to-many relationship, one user (the author) to many posts.
 However, there are different ways to model this relationship in the database:

-• The post model could have an authorId field.
+- The post model could have an

-• Both authorId and postIds could be declared.
+could be declared.

 For this reason, it's more useful to declare relationships in each model indicating how they reference each other.
 You can do it using the following 4 methods:

-A model references A model is referenced by
+A model references | A model is referenced by | |

-One model belongsToOne (opens new window) hasOne (opens new window)
+One model | belongsToOne (opens new window) | hasOne (opens new window) |

-Multiple models belongsToMany (opens new window) hasMany (opens new window)
+Multiple models | belongsToMany (opens new window) | hasMany (opens new window) |

 The 3 scenarios we explored above would be declared as:

-• A post belongs to one user and a user has many posts.
+- A post belongs to one user and a user has many posts.

-• A user belongs to many posts and a post has one user.
+- A user belongs to many posts and a post has one user.

-• All 4 relationships can be declared.
+- All 4 relationships can be declared.

-These relations can be declared in a model defining a method with the relation name and the Relationship suffix.
+These relations can be declared in a model defining a method with the relation name and the Relationship

 Here's how you'd implement the first scenario: